Dr Erica di Martino

 In September 2018 I moved to Prof. Neal's group, within the Academic Unit of Primary Care, and I am working as part of a Cancer Research UK international collaborative programme (https://www.cantest.org/) aimed at shortening cancer diagnostic times by developing and implementing new and improved cancer diagnostic tests into GP surgeries.

-My research is focused on understanding the molecular changes occurring whilst normal cells become malignant, and using this information to improve cancer diagnosis and develop novel therapies.
+My research is focused on understanding the molecular changes occurring whilst normal cells become malignant, and using this information to develop new tests and improve cancer diagnosis.
+I am particularly interested in point-of-care tests, which could be implemented in a primary care setting.

 - PhD Molecular Oncology, Leeds, 2005